MatthewReid854/reliability/docs/Creep.rst

     The time to failure at a temperature of 1100 °F is 8.27520045913433 The Larson-Miller parameter was found to be 32624.83162890552
     '''

+**References:**

+Probabilistic Physics of Failure Approach to Reliability (2017), by M. Modarres, M. Amiri, and C. Jackson. pp.81-90